-With safety, durability, and pricing becoming more important factors in the construction of new buildings, the demand for a more efficient building material has been rising for a while.
-Especially with the increase of extreme weather like tornadoes and hurricanes, homeowners and construction companies have been searching for a new way to make safer and more dependable buildings that their occupants can rely on in even the harshest of circumstances.
-And that’s where ICFs come in.
+Safety, durability, and pricing are key factors in constructing new buildings.
+The demand for more efficient building materials has been rising for years due to the increase in extreme weather like tornadoes and hurricanes.
+Homeowners and construction companies have been searching for ways to make buildings that occupants can rely on in even the harshest of circumstances.
+That’s where ICF construction comes in.

-ICFs, otherwise known as insulated concrete forms, are a new and revolutionary material used for many building construction types.
-ICFs are superior to other types of materials such as wood, stone, and others for a variety of reasons.
-They are much more reliable in extreme weather.
-Every ICF building features a continuous load path to the ground, which is required for buildings that expect to deal with strong winds such as those found in tornadoes and hurricanes.
+ICFs, or insulated concrete forms, are a new and revolutionary material used for many different building construction types.
+ICFs are superior to almost every other material, such as wood, stone, and others, as they are much more reliable in extreme weather.
+Every ICF building features a continuous load path to the ground, which is required for structures built to withstand strong winds, tornadoes, and hurricanes.

-In addition to this ICF exterior finishes have no impact on their incredible durability, with ICF buildings being able to withstand severe impacts from flying debris.
-They are also moisture-resistant and energy efficient, thanks to the interlocking system of rebar and ties which seal the ICFs together in airtight fashion.
-This airtight seal prevents heat from escaping, moisture from getting in or out, and your energy bill from skyrocketing in summer or winter months.
+In addition, ICF exterior finishes have no impact on their incredible durability, with ICF buildings able to withstand severe impacts from flying debris.
+They are also moisture-resistant and energy efficient, thanks to the interlocking system of rebar and ties, which provide an airtight seal.
+This seal prevents heat from escaping, moisture from getting in or out, and your energy bill from skyrocketing in the summer or winter months.

 There Are Plenty of Options for ICF Exterior Finishes